Uncovering Bias in Personal Informatics: Exploring Bias in Personal Informatics Data Generation

 \section{Exploring Bias in Personal Informatics Data Generation}

 Bias in the data generation stream can take the form of historical, representation, and measurement biases, as seen in Figure~\ref{fig:biasData}.
-In this section, we explore all three sources, providing an answer to RQ2: \textit{Are PI data susceptible to biases?}
+In this section, we explore all three sources, answering to RQ1: \textit{Are PI data susceptible to biases?}